Cheddar Cheese

 Seasonality

-Year-round availability; aged varieties peak in quality during autumn and winter
+Year-round availability; best flavor peak for aged varieties in autumn and winter when grass-fed milk quality is optimal

 Best Months